QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 *  unemployment compensation

-To solve the decision problem he used dynamic programming
+To solve the decision problem he used dynamic programming.

-Here we set up McCall's model and adopt the same solution method
+Here we set up McCall's model and adopt the same solution method.

-As we'll see, McCall's model is not only interesting in its own right but also an excellent vehicle for learning dynamic programming
+As we'll see, McCall's model is not only interesting in its own right but also an excellent vehicle for learning dynamic programming.

 Let's start with some imports